felangel/mason/README.md

 Running `mason make app_icon -- --url path/to/icon.png` will generate `icon.png` with the contents of `path/to/icon.png` where the `path/to/icon.png` can be either a local or remote path.
 Check out the [app icon example brick](bricks/app_icon) to try it out.

-## Installing Brick Templates Globally
+## Install Brick Templates Globally

 The `install` command allows developers to install brick templates globally on their machines from either a local path or git url.
 Then developers can use globally installed brick templates anywhere (regardless of whether there is an existing `mason.yaml`).